quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 The min_ack_delay transport parameter is a unilateral indication of support for receiving ACK_FREQUENCY frames.
 The transport parameter is not required to be sent by both endpoints.
-If an endpoint sends the transport parameter the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.
+If an endpoint sends the transport parameter, the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.